What Happens If You Drink 100% Pure Water? Is Pure Water Bad for You?

 Bottle pouring pure water into a glass in a natural outdoor setting

-Pure water is typically achieved by distilling it, using reverse osmosis, or special water filters.
+Pure water is typically obtained by distillation, reverse osmosis, or specialized water filters.
 At first, it may look like the most harmless drink for the human body.

 Pure water sounds safe.
 Most people even believe that the less water there is, the better it is for them.
 Is this true, though?
 Honestly, I used to think that too.
 Not until I started reading up on what actually happens when you drink it every day.